 Trying to achieve the above principle means another must be at the forefront; quality of movement.
 As stated previously, we do not need to be adding stress to an already over-stressed tissue/system.
 This is a sport where overuse injuries occur at high rates due to just the training for the sport.
 By ensuring athletes are quality movers will help ensure their training longevity on the trail, track, and in the weight room.
 This will also help create buy-in with athletes as they may have limited experience in the weight room and show the coaching staff you’re concerned about the team's longevity!
 Movement pattern development falls under the “hot button topic” category.
 This is also right at the top of the list for endurance athletes and coaches, as efficiency is of the utmost importance.
 If athletes are moving poorly under load that will transfer over and lead to more potential injuries throughout a competitive season.

 The last principle, which goes right along with the previous, is that of injury resilience.
 As stated, cross country is a sport where overuse injuries occur at a high rate and are hard to get rehab from once they show their ugly heads.
-Training in the weight room with a program that fits the needs of the team and individual will help increase their resilience to injury.
+Cross country weight training with a program that fits the needs of the team and individual will help increase their resilience to injury.
 By making tissues, both muscles and tendons, stronger you are going give the athletes more opportunities to train and compete throughout the year.

 In closing, these are just but a few things that can aid in getting one’s foot in the door with their cross country coach and their athletes.
 There will be a lot of back and forth, questions, and hopefully a lot of good discussion about the importance of getting endurance athletes in the weight room.
 With the similar goal of improved athletic performance and the wellbeing and longevity of the athletes in mind, two coaches can get a lot accomplished!